Come and play a vital role and be the first point of contact in our Community Hubs

-To view the physical requirements of this position, please visit our careers page.
+To view the physical requirements of this position, please see below under Position Information.

 How to apply…

-Please address your covering letter to Kim Wood, Chief Legal Counsel.
+Please address your covering letter to Kimberley Pierzchalski, Community Animator, Creative City

 The position description for this role will not be provided at this stage of application.